Rallying Adversarial Techniques against Deep Learning for Network Security: Evaluated Network

 \subsubsection{The Autoencoders}

-The fundamental building block of KitNET is an autoencoder, a neural network which reduces an input down to a base representation before reconstructing to the same input dimension from that representation.
-The autoencoders in KitNET are trained to correctly capture the property of normal network traffics.
+The fundamental building block of KitNET is an autoencoder, a neural network that reduces an input down to a base representation before reconstructing to the same input dimension from that representation.
+The autoencoders in KitNET are trained to capture the properties of typical network traffic correctly.
 The number of hidden neurons inside an autoencoder is limited so the network can learn a compact representation.

 KitNET employs a root-mean-squared-error (RMSE) function on each autoencoder as the performance criteria.
 The score generated by each autoencoder block is given by: